twilio-samples/wheel-of-twilio/README.md

       > The flag `OFFER_SMALL_PRIZES` influences the message the winners get.
 If set to `false`, they are notified that they qualified for a larger prize. if set the `true`, they are informed that they won and can collect a small prize (and they get a prize).
       > The option `MAX_BETS_PER_USER` limits how often one user can submit a bet.
 If 0, the users can enter as many bets as they want.
+      > The script `pnpm raffle` can be used to select one random winner and to trigger a noticiation message and a noticiation call

 4. **Run the setup script:**